History of the Jews in Australia: 20th century

 By 1901 it is estimated there were over 15,000 Jews in Australia.
-When Australia was founded as an independent country in 1901, some of the founders were Jewish.
+When Australia federated in 1901, some of the founders were Jewish.
 From the outset, Jews were treated as equal citizens with freedom to participate in economic and cultural life, and played an important role in their development.
 Antisemitism, which was common in contemporary Europe, was very rare in Australia.

-Following World War I, another stream of Jewish immigrants came, and when the Nazis took power in Germany in 1933, many German Jews came to Australia.
+Following World War I, another stream of Jewish immigrants came including Russian and Polish Jewish refugees, and when the Nazis took power in Germany in 1933, many German Jews came to Australia.
 The Australian government was initially hesitant in permitting entry to the many Jews who wanted to come, but in 1938, it allotted 15,000 visas for "victims of oppression".
 Some 7,000 Jews were able to take up the visas before the outbreak of World War II put an end to the program.

-In the aftermath of World War II Australia abandoned its previous Anglo-centric immigration policy and permitted immigration of large numbers of people from continental Europe.
-Large numbers of European Jews, survivors of the Holocaust, arrived in the country from displaced persons camps, but there was an outbreak of antisemitism.
-For example, the Returned Services League and other groups published cartoons to encourage the government and the immigration Minister Arthur A. Calwell to stem the flow of Jewish immigrants.
+With the outbreak of World War II, the Australian government instituted a policy of interning German nationals, termed enemy aliens, including refugees from Nazism.
+Among these were Jews who had German passports, such as sculptor Karl Duldig and artist and inventor Slawa Duldig and their two-year-old daughter Eva.
+They were sent, with nearly 300 other internees to isolated Tatura Internment Camp 3 D near Shepparton, in northern Victoria.
+There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
+Petitions to Australian politicians, stressing that they were Jewish refugees and therefore being unjustly imprisoned, had no effect.
+They remained in the internment camp until 1942, when the father enlisted in the Australian Army.
+Their daughter, Eva Duldig, was years later a top tennis player for Australia.

 Organisations during WWII tried to help children affected by the war by bringing them to Australia but were only able to after the war ended.
 During WWII transportation for civilians was limited, so no Jewish orphans could be brought over even though the Australian government increased their allowance quota for orphaned children.
 After the war, the pre-war anti-Jewish refugee sentiment influenced the government's choice not to fund any Jewish immigration, saying it was the Jewish community's responsibility to bring over the refugees.
 This made it so sponsors and organisations were the ones to help fund the Jewish refugee's journey and settlement into the Australia Jewish community.

+In the aftermath of World War II Australia abandoned its previous Anglo-centric immigration policy and permitted immigration of large numbers of people from continental Europe.
+Many European Jews, survivors of the Holocaust, arrived in the country from displaced persons camps, but there were instances of antisemitism.
+For example, K. M. Bolton of the Returned Services League tried to encourage the government and the immigration Minister Arthur A. Calwell to stem the flow of displaced persons, and other groups published cartoons opposing immigration of Jews.